sekang2/seq-seq-pan/README.md

   -e REGION, --extractregion REGION
                         Region to extract in the form genome_nr:start-end (one based and inclusive) or only genome_nr for full sequence.

+  -y XMFA_F_2, --xmfa_two XMFA_F_2
+                        XMFA file to be joined with input file.
+  --blat BLAT_PATH      Path to blat binary if not in PATH.
+  --quiet               Suppress warnings.

 ```

 #### Tasks